whodef/whodef/README.md

 I am a web developer.
 A few words about my activity.

 🌱 At this time, I am improving my qualifications at Yandex.Praktikum on the role of "Web developer".
-I am learning Frontend with VanillaJS and React.js. and a server side development such as Node.js, express, MongoDB.
+I am learning Frontend with VanillaJS and React.js.
+Also, a server side development such as Node.js, express, MongoDB.
 You know, MERN stack.

 🔥 I am interested in learning new technologies in my free time.
 Actually, I'm interested in Linux (which I use in my daily activities), AI and languages such as Go and Python.